 Cardiovascular disease is the leading cause of death in the United States.
 A common cause of cardiovascular disease is atherosclerosis, or premature plaque buildup, which occurs when cholesterol and inflammatory cells accumulate in blood vessels.
 Researchers have shown a strong correlation between high cholesterol levels and subsequent cardiovascular diseases.
 As such, lowering cholesterol is a key component in preventing and managing cardiovascular disease.

 Cardiovascular disease is an area of focus for us.
 We have created a cardiovascular disease franchise comprised of drugs that target all the key components of cardiovascular disease, including various atherogenic lipids, inflammation and thrombosis, an aberrant blood clot formation responsible for most heart attacks and strokes.
-For example, we are developing a drug that lowers apoC-III and triglycerides, which are both independent risk factors for cardiovascular disease.
-A recent addition to our cardiovascular franchise is our drug that lowers Lp(a), another independent risk factor for cardiovascular disease.
-Currently available lipid-lowering therapies do not significantly lower apoC-III, triglycerides, or Lp(a).
-We believe that targeting apoC-III and Lp(a) could provide a complementary approach to lipid-lowering therapies, including KYNAMRO®.
+We have designed the majority of the drugs in our cardiovascular franchise to target cardiovascular risk factors.
+These drugs make up our lipid franchise and include ISIS-APO(a)Rx and ISIS-ANGPTL3Rx.
+Recent additions to our lipid franchise are our drugs that lower Lp(a) and angiopoietin-like 3 protein, or ANGPTL3.
+Lp(a) is another independent risk factor for cardiovascular disease.
+ANGPTL3 is a genetically validated target shown to play a significant role in regulating lipid levels.
+Humans who do not produce a functional ANGPTL3 protein due to a genetic mutation have extremely low levels of cholesterol, LDL-C, and very low levels of triglycerides and HDL-cholesterol.
+Currently available lipid-lowering therapies do not significantly lower apoC-III, triglycerides, Lp(a), or ANGPTL3.
+We believe that reducing levels of apoC-III, Lp(a) and ANGPTL3 could provide a complimentary approach to lipid-lowering therapies, including KYNAMRO®.
+We are also developing follow-on LICA antisense drugs for the three drugs in our lipid franchise.

 KYNAMRO® (mipomersen sodium) is an oligonucleotide inhibitor of apolipoprotein B-100 synthesis indicated as an adjunct to lipid-lowering medications and diet to reduce low density lipoprotein-cholesterol (LDL-C), apolipoprotein B (apo B), total cholesterol (TC), and non-high density lipoprotein-cholesterol (non-HDL-C) in patients with homozygous familial hypercholesterolemia (HoFH).